Legal assessments of the 2010 Gaza flotilla raid: Arguments opposing legality of blockade

 The United Nations Charter requires that nations avoid the use of force when settling external conflicts, and that human rights be respected with regards to internal conflicts.
 Nations which use force in self-defense are required to immediately report these measures to the United Nations Security Council so that it can fulfill its role of ensuring peace.

-The United Nations High Commissioner for Human Rights, Navanethem Pillay, has condemned Israel's blockade of Gaza on numerous occasions, calling it "a direct contravention of international human rights and humanitarian law.
+The United Nations High Commissioner for Human Rights, Navanethem Pillay, has condemned Israel's blockade of Gaza on multiple occasions, calling it "a direct contravention of international human rights and humanitarian law.
 It must end now”.

 The "United Nations Fact Finding Mission on the Gaza Conflict" in its Goldstone Report said: